ewallace/drummondlab.github.io/notes.md

 		_posts/
 			2015-04-09-pg-paper-accepted.md

-For team, use a tag to indicate 'current' vs 'alumni'?

 ## To do

+* Links/collaborators page
 * Home page
-	* Text
 	* Picture
 	* Links to About, Join, Contact
-* Styles -- Sass
+* Style
-* Blog post on what is happening here, experiences getting up and running.
+    * Colour, layout, distinctive
 * About page
 * Twitter/Disqus...